Why Choose IIOP?

 Ultimately, SPC decided to discontinue the sponsorship of the O&P program, and a transfer of sponsorship to FIU was approved by NCOPE.
 FIU, located in Miami, Florida lacked the O&P laboratory facilities necessary for the program.
 Accordingly, FIU partnered with IIOP, whose newly renovated facility offered ample space including classrooms and a fully functioning O&P laboratory.

 In 2018, IIOP applied to and received approval from the Commission of Independent Education of Florida to become a stand-alone entity and began to offer an Orthotics and Prosthetics Master’s Program.
-IIOP continued its partnership with FIU and its Engineering Management track through 2020.
+IIOP continued its partnership with FIU and its Engineering Management track.

 “When I first decided that I wanted to enter the O&P field, IIOP felt like the most obvious option.
 Mrs. Gillis was so diligent in guiding me through the process and being clear when I had any questions.
 Dr. Orbea, Mrs. Crawford, and Mr. Mahairas have been crucial in my academia and have all been more than supportive.
 I couldn’t have asked for a better faculty to learn from and build with.”